+Yes!
 Love it or hate it, the Affordable Care Act is great for breastfeeding!
 Breast pumps are a required benefit but your company could provide you with the best pump available or a simple hand pump.
-Covering lactation services is also a required benefit but insurance companies are still sorting out what this means.
-However, more and more of our clients are receiving insurance reimbursement for a private consultation or going back to work class, so submitting a claim and appealing initial denials are always worth the effort.
+Covering lactation services is also a required benefit.
+We may be able to bill your insurance company directly.
+If not, providing you with a hospital receipt with diagnostic codes makes it more likely that our clients will be reimbursed by insurance and we are happy to provide this service.
+Many of our clients receive insurance reimbursement for a private consultation or going back to work class, so submitting a claim and appealing initial denials are always worth the effort.
 Even if the services are not covered by insurance, the claim should be reimbursable if you have a Flex Spending account.

 Five steps to insurance reimbursement